Do you have buildings that draw you to them?

 Those photographs are transferred to paper and masked up.
 Looking something like this.

-And this is where I left it to dry overnight.
+Painting done, I left it to dry overnight.

 Of course, I went dark, and picked out those lovely shadows.
 I have to be careful not to overwork the piece at each phase.
 Otherwise I’m left with one muddy mess.
-Here’s phase 2 where I worked on filling in more of the sections.

 This is where I finished on the second day.